antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 #### 8. Order Reactables by reaction weight

 When you want to sort content reactions by difference between Likes and Dislikes.
-For example each Reaction of type Like weight equals to +1 when Dislike weigth equals to -1.
+For example each Reaction of type Like weight equals to +1 when Dislike weight equals to -1.
 Then 3 likes and 5 dislikes will produce reaction total weight equals to -2.

 ```php